The Great Dictator: Plot

-Hynkel has a dispute with the dictator of the nation of Bacteria, Benzino Napaloni, over which country should invade Osterlich.
+Hynkel has a dispute with the dictator of the nation of Bacteria, Benzino Napaloni, over which country should invade Osterlich (a reference to the July Putsch of 1934).
 The two dictators argue over a treaty to govern the invasion, while dining together at an elaborate buffet, which happens to provide a jar of English mustard.
 The quarrel becomes heated and descends into a food fight, which is only resolved when both men eat the hot mustard and are shocked into cooperating.
 After signing the treaty with Napaloni, Hynkel orders the invasion of Osterlich.
 Hannah and her family are trapped by the invading force and beaten by a squad of arriving soldiers.